-The family Cupressaceae contains numerous incredibly popular landscaping tree selections, such as the Italian Cypress and Leyland Cypress.
+The family Cupressaceae contains numerous incredibly popular landscaping Cypress tree selections, such as the Italian Cypress and Leyland Cypress.
 It also includes dwarf landscaping varieties known as Chamaecyparis, typically referred to as False Cypress due to their shrubby growth habit.
-Furthermore, Arborvitae are part of the Cypress family, however, you can find them on PlantsbyMail.com under the category Arborvitae (Thuja).
+Furthermore, Arborvitae are part of the Cypress family, however, you can find those on PlantsbyMail.com under the category Arborvitae (Thuja).

 Cypress Trees have been quite popular with gardeners for hundreds of years, as hard as that may be to believe.